paluigi/sdmx/doc/index.rst

 .. _not-the-standard:

-This documentation does not repeat full descriptions of SDMX, the IM, or SDMX web services; it focuses on functionality provided by :mod:`pandaSDMX` itself.
+This documentation does not repeat full descriptions of SDMX, the IM, or SDMX web services; it focuses on functionality provided by :mod:`sdmx` itself.
-Detailed knowledge of the IM is not needed to use :mod:`pandaSDMX`; see a :doc:`usage example in only 10 lines of code <example>`, and then the longer, narrative :doc:`walkthrough <walkthrough>`.
+Detailed knowledge of the IM is not needed to use :mod:`sdmx`; see a :doc:`usage example in only 10 lines of code <example>`, and then the longer, narrative :doc:`walkthrough <walkthrough>`.

-To learn about SDMX in more detail, use the :doc:`list of resources and references <resources>`, or read the :doc:`API documentation <api>` and :doc:`implementation notes <implementation>` for the :mod:`pandasdmx.model` and :mod:`pandasdmx.message` modules that fully implement the IM in Python.
+To learn about SDMX in more detail, use the :doc:`list of resources and references <resources>`, or read the :doc:`API documentation <api>` and :doc:`implementation notes <implementation>` for the :mod:`sdmx.model` and :mod:`sdmx.message` modules that fully implement the IM in Python.

 .. toctree::
    :maxdepth: 1